Baby, It’s Cold Outside

 Upgrade #2: Rear Ladder

 Adding a ladder to the van is another feature that I never considered for the van until I actually needed it.
-After the first snow storm I realized that trying to get snow off a 10-foot van to clear off my solar panels was less than ideal.
+After the first snow storm I realized that trying to get snow off a 10-foot van to clear off my solar panels was less than ideal (read about my van solar panel installation if you haven’t yet).
 Before I installed the ladder, I would drive around town until I could find a wall I could climb up on to reach the roof to clear off the snow.
 Turns out solar panels don’t charge very well when they’re covered in snow and I learned this the hard way when my batteries drained and I had no power for a while.
 I bought my ladder through this site via the recommendation of a friend who professionally builds out adventure vans like mine (he’s also the one who recommended the heater – we like him).
 The kit was less than $300 and came with everything I needed and great instructions.
 After a couple hours I had a sexy little number attached to the back!
 In general a rear ladder is just a good idea for the protection of your solar panels; you can easily get up on the roof to clean the panels off, check the wires and connections, and look down on the peasants below you.

 Excuse how dirty she is – but check out that ladder!